Philanthropy Leadership Master Class

 • As CDO, I also serve on the system’s Executive Leadership Team, so I am at the table where developing interests of the system are being discussed, while also sharing in the capital request committee.
 This creates a lot of alignment, while bringing the voice of the donor to the table.

 Susan Doliner: We continuously monitor the strategic priorities of each service line.
 We determine funding needs at all levels from $10,000 to over $1 million.
 As we track those strategic priorities, we keep the senior leadership team at the hospital informed.
 Any initiative of significant funding value would need to flow through a vetting process with the finance and leadership team of the hospital.
-Until project capital or operational is approved, philanthropic dollars cannot be directed.
+Until project capital or operation is approved, philanthropic dollars cannot be directed.
 This assures that philanthropy doesn’t drive decision making and hospital leadership has full responsibility for aligning and prioritizing strategic priorities.
-Onetime expenses at lower levels can be approved at the service line level, as long as it doesn’t impact ongoing operational cost – which philanthropy cannot and will not own going forward.
+One-time expenses at lower levels can be approved at the service line level, as long as it doesn’t impact ongoing operational cost – which philanthropy cannot and will not own going forward.
 The vision statements for each service line are the most helpful documents we have.

 Randy Varju: The first step is to align with strategic priorities that the system is committed to.
 Health Equity and Environmental Sustainability are two examples.
 The capital allocation process is also a key resource for us.
 This brings the bigger projects seeking funding at the system level through a vetting process that aligns projects with the direction of the system.
 In many cases, the larger building projects will incorporate a component of philanthropy in the proposal.
 For those projects that don’t meet the capital threshold, we look to the presidents in each of our regions or program and service line leaders to determine fundable initiatives at the 1, 3, and 5 year timeframe.

 In healthcare fundraising, building partnerships with clinicians is vital to fundraising success.
-What tactics do you all use to build relationships with clinicians to drive a grateful patient referrals?
+What tactics do you all use to build relationships with clinicians to drive grateful patient referrals?

 To aid your board members, do any of you create personal partnership plans with trustees so that they agree where and how they can help for the year and your teams know how to support them?
 What do those lists of opportunities for participation look like?